 “Sometimes you catch the wrong train, and it takes you to the right station unexpectedly.
 Life does have her special surprises sometimes.”Deodatta V. Shenai-Khatkhate

-I have received so much more in return: Albert and his godson Scotty sent me a video of the Pennsylvania Railroad “Big Boy” locomotive I shipped to their home in Chelsea, Australia, now running smoothly while hauling a line of freight cars across their garage layout; we exchanged cards at Christmas.
-Some of Dad’s trains will be running in Cape Town one day; Eric and Chris, father and son from Toronto, are working together on modeling late 19th century South African railways in homage to Eric’s grandfather, who left England to fight in the Boer Wars; I receive photos of the stunning landscape (and turn-of-the-century locomotives) from their many trips to visit family and friends.
+I have received so much more in return: Albert and his godson Scotty sent me a video of the Pennsylvania Railroad “Big Boy” locomotive I sent to their home in Chelsea, Australia, now running smoothly while hauling a line of freight cars across their garage layout; we exchanged cards at Christmas.
+Many of Dad’s trains shall run in Cape Town one day; Eric and Chris, father and son from Toronto, are working together, modeling late 19th century South African railways in homage to Eric’s grandfather, who left England to fight in the Boer Wars; they send me photos of the stunning landscape (and turn-of-the-century locomotives) from their many trips to visit family and friends.
 Craig, a Long Island Rail Road modeler, (and proud owner of most my father’s LIRR stock) treated my husband and me to lunch when he and his wife Mary visited us from their home in NY State.
 Many others stay in touch through my blog and via email.

 Last year I gifted a scale test car kit to Chuck Diljak, a model railroader I met at a regional National Model Railroader Association convention; he is president of the Garden State Division.
 I sat in on his presentation about adding scale test cars to his home layout; (Yes, model railroad presentations are often extremely—and for non-modelers—painfully obscure, so I’ll spare you the minutia.)
 A few weeks later I sent him the kit, requesting that he send me a picture of the built, painted and decorated car.